 Nothing lifts the mood like some cheerful, uplifting music – it helps pass the time and motivate you to do more.
-You can combine music with the tasks in a fashion similar to musical chairs – just have the kids freeze every time the music stops.
-This will help their balance, reflexes and coordination while they assist you in your chores.
+You can combine music with the tasks in a fashion similar to musical chairs – just have the kids freeze every time the music stops, this activity will help their balance, reflexes, and coordination while they assist you in your chores.

 Skating on socks

-Have the kids help you with the windows cleaning SW11 by coming up with a weird story – for example tell them only crystal clear windows will let them see fairies or something similar.
-Although that may sound silly at the moment you should consider they will put a lot more effort into it if they thought there was something interesting involved.
-Yes its cheating but it will certainly let them think about it and do their best.
+Have the kids help you with cleaning the windows by coming up with a weird story – for example, tell them only crystal clear windows will let them see fairies or something similar.
+Although that may sound silly at the moment, you should consider they will put a lot more effort into it if they think something interesting is involved.
+Yes, it’s cheating, but it will certainly let them think about it and do their best.

 The matching game

-Stella Benett is a 32 years old passionate blogger and freelancer but before all she is a lovely mother and wife.
-As every housewife Stella has no free time and often does a lot of things at the same time.
-She loves cleaning the house in Bermondsey because it gives her a sense of ‘pleasure’ and ‘achievement’.
+Stella Benett is a 32 years old passionate blogger and freelancer, but above all, she is a lovely mother and wife.
+As every homemaker, Stella has no free time and often does a lot of things at the same time.
+She loves cleaning the house in Bermondsey because it gives her a sense of ‘pleasure’ and ‘achievement.’